Sustainability & Recycling - Green Building

-Some of the most noticeable features which contributed to this certification and the resulting 21.5% energy cost savings are:
+Some of the most noticeable features contributing to this certification and the resulting 21.5 percent energy cost savings are:

-• Highly efficient HVAC system w heat recovery
+- Highly efficient HVAC system with heat recovery.

-The building was designed by Stevens & Wilkinson, Architect and Engineering/Goody Clancy, Design Architect/ and constructed by Brassfield & Gorrie, Contractor/Energy Ace, Commissioned by Seamon Whiteside, Landscape Architect.
+The building was recently awarded the exemplary project award by the U.S. Green Building Council SC Chapter for its unique environmental, social, and economic success, as well as its ability to inspire others.
+Designed by Stevens & Wilkinson, Architect and Engineering/Goody Clancy, Design Architect, and constructed by Brassfield & Gorrie, Contractor/Energy Ace, it was commissioned by Seamon Whiteside, Landscape Architect.

-The Bio-Engineering Building (BEB) is an important milestone in the development of our tri-fold mission, patient care, education and research, with a new focus on research interest rather than department.
-Joined by a walkway to the Drug Discovery and Basic Science Buildings, the Bio-Engineering building is part of the newly formed biomedical 'research cluster’.
+The Bioengineering Building is an important milestone in the development of our tri-fold mission of patient care, education, and research, with a new focus on research interest rather than department.
+Joined by a walkway to the Drug Discovery and Basic Science Buildings, the Bioengineering Building is part of the newly formed biomedical 'research cluster.’
 The primary purpose of the Clyburn Research Complex is to provide open and flexible laboratory spaces for researchers in molecular and cell biology, development biology, chemistry and biochemistry, environmental toxicology, and biomolecular engineering.

 Visit the South Carolina Geen Building Directory Page for more information on green building and local recyclers of C and D waste.